 Although, reluctantly, Microsoft has been inching towards a minimalistic design, it is long way from optimizing its interface especially for MS Word and Outlook.

 Even the web versions are bulky.

-Frankly, there isn’t much you can find in G Suite that sucks and even if there is something, that is just a matter of opinion and taste rather than features and capabilities.
+Frankly, there isn’t much you can find in Google Workspace that sucks and even if there is something, that is just a matter of opinion and taste rather than features and capabilities.

-For example, from ground up, G Suite has been designed and developed to function within the browser.
+For example, from ground up, Google Workspace has been designed and developed to function within the browser.
 Hence, all its capabilities depend on the capabilities of your browser, specifically Google Chrome.

-This, in some way, stops you from using the native capabilities of your operating system (PC and laptop), but then again, one of the primary reasons why you go with G Suite is that it is very lean and flexible, and you don’t need to install anything on your desktop.
+This, in some way, stops you from using the native capabilities of your operating system (PC and laptop), but then again, one of the primary reasons why you go with Google Workspace is that it is very lean and flexible, and you don’t need to install anything on your desktop.

 You may feel that you get less storage than Office 365: in the beginning plans you get 30 GB